Complications after Hypospadias Correction: Prognostic Factors and Impact on Final Clinical OutcomeFunding None.

 Purpose The purpose of this study was to analyze the influence of patient and treatment characteristics on the occurrence of complications after hypospadias correction and the impact of complications on final clinical outcome.

-Methods The study cohort consisted of 205 hypospadias patients who had surgery in the Medical Centre Leeuwarden (1996–2011).
+Materials and Methods The study cohort consisted of 205 hypospadias patients who had surgery in the Medical Centre Leeuwarden (1996–2011).
 Patient and treatment characteristics were hypospadias severity (preoperative meatal location and chordee), number of planned surgeries, reconstruction technique, operation year, and patient's age at the time of surgery.
 The final clinical outcome was measured with the Hypospadias Objective Scoring Evaluation (HOSE) (maximum score = 16) and compared between patients with and without complications.

 Results Sixty-four patients (31%) had complications, most of which were fistulas (n = 40).
 An increased complication risk was seen in patients with severe hypospadias (preoperative proximal meatus or chordee), multistage reconstruction, reconstruction techniques other than Mathieu, and surgeries performed before 2005.
 Uncomplicated treatment resulted only in a marginally higher HOSE (15.7) compared with complicated treatment (15.4).
 Fistulas and multiple complications reduced clinical outcome more (15.3 and 14.9, respectively), while urinary tract infections, wound dehiscence, or prepuce related complications did not (16.0, 16.0, and 15.8, respectively).